Introduction

 Experiment 2 | visual-visual stimulus pairs

 The non-reversal in monkeys in the above audio-visual experiment could be due to a number of methodological choices.
-First, although the visual stimuli were optimized for monkeys, as 3 out of 5 stimulus sets were pictures of familiar toys, the auditory stimuli (pseudowords) might have been suboptimal for them (although note that monkeys in our lab have extensive experience with human speech).
+First, although the visual stimuli were optimised for monkeys, as 3 out of 5 sets of stimuli were pictures of familiar toys, the auditory stimuli (pseudowords) might have been suboptimal for them (although note that monkeys in our lab have extensive experience with human speech).
 It might be argued that this choice made their discrimination difficult (although note that the canonical congruity effect is evidence of discrimination).
 Indeed, the auditory cortex is relatively small in monkeys compared to humans (Woods et al., 2010), and there is evidence that auditory memory capacity is reduced in monkeys compared to humans (Scott and Mishkin, 2016).
-Second, the instructions differed: while we asked human subjects to fixate a dot at the center of the screen and to pay attention to the stimuli, monkeys were simply rewarded for fixation.
+Second, the instructions differed: while we asked human subjects to fixate a dot at the centre of the screen and to pay attention to the stimuli, monkeys were simply rewarded for fixation.

 Visual-visual label learning in humans and monkeys (experiment 2).
+A, Experiment paradigm.

 Using this design, we obtained significant canonical congruity effects in monkeys on the first imaging day after the initial training (24 trials per pair), indicating that the animals had learned the associations (Figure 4B, Table 3).
 The effect was again found in visual areas (V1, V2 & V4), also spreading to the prefrontal cortex (45B, 46v), very similar to the visually activated areas (compare to Figure 1C).
-In addition, small clusters were also found in area 6 and in STS. .
+In addition, small clusters were also found in area 6 and in STS.
 Crucially, the congruity effect remained restricted to the learned direction, as no area showed a significant reversed congruity effect, again in accordance with the reversibility hypothesis.
 The interaction between congruity and canonicity indicated that there was a significant difference between the canonical and the reversed direction in a similar set of regions (V1, V2, area 45A, 46v and 6).
-The greater involvement of frontal cortex in the congruity effect in this paradigm fits with previous reports on the impact of reward association on long-term memory for visual stimuli in macaque monkeys (Ghazizadeh et al., 2018) .
-To further investigate this, we split high versus low rewarded pairs and found that congruity effect was present only for high-reward conditions, with a significant interaction of congruity and reward in area 45 and caudate nucleus (Supplementary Figure 3).
-Overall, these results indicate that, even when stimuli were optimized and made relevant for monkeys, leading to enhanced activations and an activation of prefrontal cortex to violations of expectations, the learned associations did not reverse in monkeys.

 We also ran this visual-visual paradigm in human participants (n=24) with the goal to clarify the role of language in the reversibility process.
 Humans again gave evidence of reversed association, although weaker than with spoken words (Figure 4C, Table 4).
 At the normal threshold (voxel p<0.001, cluster p<0.05 corrected), the main effect of congruity was significant in a network very similar to experiment 1, including bilateral middle frontal gyrus (MFG), left intraparietal sulcus (IPS), bilateral anterior insula, dorsal anterior cingulate cortex (dACC), with an additional focus in left inferior temporal gyrus (Figure 4C, Table 4).
 The involvement of the language network was limited.
 In particular a main effect of congruity in the STS was absent, in agreement with the shift to visual symbols.
 Still, bilateral middle frontal gyri, STS and the precuneus were again activated by the incongruent minus congruent contrast on reversed trials (voxel p<0.001, cluster p<0.05 corrected), thereby extending beyond the multiple-demand system (Duncan, 2010; Fedorenko et al., 2013).
 While sensory activated regions were again absent, in contrast to a previous study on congruity effects in humans when using associations between two visual objects (Richter et al., 2018).
 And crucially, no interaction effect was again found between congruity and canonicity, neither at the classical threshold (p<0.001) nor at a lower threshold (p<0.01).
 Those results indicate that humans can also encode pairs of visual stimuli in a symmetrical, reversible fashion, involving a network of high-level cortical areas, unlike monkeys.

-Further evidence was obtained from a behavioral test, performed after imaging, where we collected familiarity ratings for each stimulus pair (see Methods, Figure 4).
+Further evidence was obtained from a behavioural test, performed after imaging, where we collected familiarity ratings for each stimulus pair (see Methods, Figure 4).
 Although participants reported a higher familiarity with congruent canonical pairs (which were presented on 70% of trials) than with congruent reversed pairs (which were presented on 10% of trials, t(20)=2.8, p=0.01), both pairs were rated as much more familiar than their corresponding incongruent pairs (although they were also presented 10% of time), and than never-seen pairs (all t(20) >7, p<0.0001, bilateral paired t-test).
 This familiarity task thus confirms that humans spontaneously reverse associations and experience a memory illusion of seeing the reversed pairs.

 Joint analysis of audio-visual and visual-visual stimulus pairs

-In order to better characterize the human reversible symbol learning network and its dependence on modality, we reanalyzed both human experiments together (n=55) (Supplementary Figure 4).
+In order to better characterise the human reversible symbol learning network and its dependence on modality, we reanalyzed both human experiments together (n=55) (Supplementary Figure 4).
 There was, unsurprisingly, a main effect of experiment with greater activation in a bilateral auditory and linguistic network in the AV experiment, and in the occipital, occipito-temporal and occipito-parietal visual pathways in the VV experiment.
 A main effect of congruity was observed and was again significant in both directions, canonical and reversed, in bilateral regions: insula, MFG, precentral, IPS, precuneus, ACC and STS.
 Crucially, there was still no region sensitive to the congruity X canonicity interaction, indicating that the learned associations were fully reversible.
 Finally, a single region, the left posterior STS, showed a significantly different congruity effect in the two experiments, as it was slightly larger in the AV relative to VV paradigm ([-60 -40 8], z=4.51; 183 vox, pcor=0.049), compatible with a specific role in learning of new spoken lexical items.
 The results therefore suggest that a broad and bilateral network, encompassing language areas but extending beyond them into dorsal parietal and prefrontal cortices, responded to violations of reversible symbolic association regardless of modality.

 A main congruity effect was observed in all ROIs (Table 5).
-There was also a main effect of experiment in all language ROIs, VWFA and right IT, due on the one hand to larger activations in the AV than VV experiment in frontal and superior temporal ROIs, and on the other hand to the converse trend in the VWFA and IT ROIs.
+There was also a main effect of experiment in all language ROIs, VWFA and right Inferior Temporal (IT), due on the one hand to larger activations in the AV than VV experiment in frontal and superior temporal ROIs, and on the other hand to the converse trend in the VWFA and IT ROIs.
 A significant congruity x experiment interaction was seen only in the pSTS and IFG triangularis, because these ROIs showed a large congruity effect in the AV experiment, but no effect in the VV experiment – thus further confirming that these areas contribute specifically to the acquisition of linguistic symbols, while all other areas were engaged regardless of modality.
 Importantly, in all these analyses, no significant interaction canonicity X congruity nor experiment x canonicity X congruity were observed, confirming the whole brain analyses (Supplementary Figure 4 and Table 5).

-Finally, in experiment 2 in which participants rated the familiarity of the pairs, we computed a within- subject behavioral index of reversibility as the difference in familiarity rating between incongruent and congruent reversed pairs.
+Finally, in experiment 2 in which participants rated the familiarity of the pairs, we computed a within-subject behavioural index of reversibility as the difference in familiarity rating between incongruent and congruent reversed pairs.
 Across subjects, this index was correlated with the fMRI congruity effect (difference between incongruent and congruent trials in the ROI) on canonical trials (r=0.49, p=0.028) and especially on reversed trials (r=0.64, p=0.002) in the left dorsal part of area 44.
 In the right cerebellum, a similar correlation was observed but only for the reversed trials (r=0.57, p=0.008).
 No significant correlation was observed in other ROIs.

 Discussion